 Can I make this jam with other types of fruit?

-Can I use chia seeds instead of pectin?
+Can I use chia seeds instead of pectin in other jam recipes?

 Watch the video below to see exactly how I make this fruity spread recipe.
 You can find more delicious recipe videos on my YouTube channel.